himanshugiripunje/Important-Projects/Dockerfile.md

 # ADD:
 - copies new files/directories/remote-urls from <src> and add them to the *image* <dest>.
 - so, that image size get increase.
--dir itself is not copied but its containts.
+- dir itself is not copied but its containts.
 - it can add local files, contents of tar archives as well as URLs.
  - if <src> is local tar archive in recognised compressed format (.gzip, .zip, xz) then it is unpacked as a directory and add them to the <dest> files from dir.
                       - ADD hom* /mydir/                             to add all files starting with hom.